giannotr/work-log/README.md

 # Work.log

-> Minimal tool to create reports of work loads
+> Simple tool to keep track of work loads